Trigger Warning: This novel and review discuss the following: LGBTQ, prejudice, religion, kidnapping, divorce.

 Goodreads Rating: 4 Stars

 Local Kentucky author Silas House is considered a treasure to the area.
 Being relatively new, I didn’t know much about him or his books, but my book club leader Megan told me he was an author I HAD to check out.
 So while browsing shelves a few weeks ago, I picked up his latest novel, Southernmost.
 I knew House was going to be doing a book discussion in June at a local bookshop in Louisville, so I thought I’d read it sometime before then.
 However, a pop-up event for March 7th showed up on Facebook in Lexington, so I thought, well I’ll go see him and then listen to the audiobook of Southernmost and report about both!
-So you can read the special feature here, or stay tuned for the review!
+So you can read about the event here, or stay tuned for the review!

 In the novel, Asher Sharp is an evangelical preacher, married to a woman named Lydia, and father to a son named Justin.
 A flood has just decimated their small town in Tennessee, and Asher’s brother, Luke, comes looking for shelter and a place at their church.
 After years of regret for turning him away when he came out as gay to Asher, he thinks this is an opportunity to heal their relationship- but then his wife, still stuck in her prejudice, disagrees.
 This starts a chain reaction that leads to Asher deciding to rise above and renounce his old ways, causing the church to cast him out.
 From there, he realizes that his marriage isn’t working anymore, especially as Lydia starts to care more about church and being “prayed for in this difficult time”, instead of spending more time with her son, who is not only being bullied at school, but confused and heartbroken over all the sudden changes.